An Introduction to Horse Dance

 As evening comes, we sit around the fire─drumming, singing and laughing together, as well as spending time reflecting on the day.

-About Dawn Morgan: Dancing has always been a huge part of Dawn's life and with this love of movement, she went on to learn the 5 Rhythms method of dance, which she also teaches.
+Dancing has always been a huge part of Dawn Morgan's life and with this love of movement, she went on to learn the 5 Rhythms method of dance, which she also teaches.
 Dawn has an MA in Dance, Somatic Movement & Well-being and she is also trained in Pre and Perinatal Psychology.
 You can find out more about Dawn Morgan here: www.shapeshift.co.uk

-Dawn works with horses from a healing perspective, she takes into account the journey each and every horse may have been on before they reach her.
-Just as with people, this way of being allows Dawn's horses freedom to choose, something Anna Sewell (Black Beauty) would be so proud to witness.
+Dawn works with horses from a healing perspective, taking into account the journey of each and every horse she meets.
+This way of being allows Dawn's horses the freedom to choose, surely something Anna Sewell, author of Black Beauty and 19th-century champion for the welfare of horses, would be proud to witness.
 Dawn sees the soul connection in all things.

-For both women bringing together horses and dance seemed like the perfect combination and something that will have been done centuries ago when horses were seen as creatures to worship, to seek guidance from and to respect above all things.
+For both women, the bringing together of horses and dance seemed like a natural combination and something that will have been done centuries ago when horses were seen as creatures to worship, to seek guidance from and to respect above all things.